Buying Guide for Air Mattresses

 This air mattress features a one-click pump and thick, comfortable flocking.

-Pros: If you’re after an extra-tall, extra-thick air mattress, this is the perfect model for you.
+Pros: This is the perfect model if you’re after an extra-tall, extra-thick air mattress.
 Odds are you won’t even feel like you’re sleeping on the ground.
 The thick flocking on the top of the air mattress is very comfortable, which helps to encourage a restful night’s sleep.
-The mattress will not slide around, even if you toss and turn in the night, thanks to its SureGrip bottom, and it’s totally waterproof.
+The mattress will not slide around, even if you toss and turn in the night, thanks to its SureGrip bottom.
+It’s also totally waterproof.
 The one-click pump will inflate it in minutes.
-There’s a nice range of different sizes available: twin, twin XL, full, queen, and king sizes, all with high weight capacities.
+A nice range of sizes is available: twin, twin XL, full, queen, and king sizes, all with high-weight capacities.
 Even the twin bed can support up to 300 pounds.

-Cons: This air mattress is on the expensive side, so it’s not the best option for those looking for a budget-friendly option.
-And as is often the case with many air mattresses, this model can be quite squeaky when you toss and turn or move around on it.
+Cons: This air mattress is expensive, so it’s not the best option for those looking for a budget-friendly option.
+And as is often the case with many air mattresses, this model can be squeaky when you toss, turn, or move around on it.